panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 Open the [demo](https://codesandbox.io/s/unmounted-state-update-n1d3u?file=/src/index.js), and click *Start increasing* button.
 As expected, the count state variable increases each second.

-While having the increaser in progress, click the *Unmount Increaser* button that umounts the component.
+While having the increase in progress, click the *Unmount Increaser* button to umount the component.
 React warns in the console about updating the state of an unmounted component.

 ![React unmounted component update state warning](./images/react-unmounted-update-state.png)

-Fixing `DelayedIncreaser` is simple: just return a cleanup function from the callback of `useEffect()`:
+Fixing `DelayedIncreaser` is simple: just use a cleanup function from the callback of `useEffect()` to stop the interval timer:

 ```jsx{9}
 function DelayedIncreaser() {